Gianmarco Ercoli: Racing career

 Ercoli rejoined CAAL Racing on 2020 as the replacement driver for Alon Day, who left the team to join PK Carsport.
-He won on just his second race with CAAL at Vallelunga, but he later received a 10-point penalty for jumping the start.
+He won on just his second race with CAAL at Vallelunga, but he later received a ten-point penalty for jumping the start.
 For the third round at Rijeka, Ercoli temporarily raced Mishumotors' No. 70 car after teammate Arianna Casoli suffered a heavy crash in EuroNASCAR 2 Qualifying that wrote off the No. 54 car's chassis.
-He would eventually finish the year in sixth with one win, 3 podiums, and 8 Top-5 finishes.
+He would eventually finish the year in sixth with one win, three podiums, and eight top-five finishes.

-After losing the title fight at the NASCAR Whelen Euro Finals in Rijeka against Alon Day in the 2022's Season, his iron-maiden title came in the next year, after a solid run of results and an unreal battle till to the last lap of the last appointment in Zolder, against Lucas Lasserre and Vittorio Ghirelli.
+After losing the title fight at the NASCAR Whelen Euro Finals in Rijeka against Alon Day in the 2022 season, his iron-maiden title came in the next year, after a solid run of results and an unreal battle till to the last lap of the last appointment in Zolder, against Lucas Lasserre and Vittorio Ghirelli.